SamarthBonthala/VDA/README.md

 **Input Format**

 A text file containing the adjacency matrix is taken as input when the code is run.
+Separate all inputs in a row with a space and enter each row in a new line.
+Do not have any extra blank row

 **Step 1**: Run the code on the command line